← Back to Docs

 // the buyer's confirmation page.
 Conversion tracking is between you

-// and Regatta — the buyer is not part of that conversation.
+// and AffiliateSwarm — the buyer is not part of that conversation.

 try {